godislobster/PyDyTuesday/pydytuesdayNotes.md

 ETA: I  never saved the .dropna() dataframe and thus changed my previous graph because while "depth_km" remained unaffected, "duration_magnitude_md" plot line changed dramatically!
 Oops!

+ETA2: Perhaps I should have left the NaN in because it did not change the graph of that line, but it most certainly made a difference in the magnitude variable.

 Graph:

 ![pydytuesday05 13 25](https://github.com/user-attachments/assets/f355bebf-9bfb-4e31-8a89-9321b3df726f)